nimbix/jardoc/docs/apps_tutorial.md

 # 4. Basic interactive job

-Before reviweing available application parameters, next step is to be able to launch interactive jobs.
+Before reviewing available application parameters, next step is to be able to launch interactive jobs.

-Interactive jobs are very useful to debug when creating an application, as you can test launch application end point yourself, and debug into the Jarvice cluster context.
+Interactive jobs are very useful to debug when creating an application, as you can test launch application end point yourself, and debug directly inside the Jarvice cluster context.

 ## 4.1.
 Standard way